 This project is a continuation of some of the earlier research on livestock movements and monitoring in and around the Maasai Mara National Reserve in Kenya.
 Using a network of 28 monitoring plots, we are assessing how changes in both livestock and wildlife density affect species composition, percent cover, soil compaction, crude protein and neutral detergent fiber content of grasses.
 We are also looking to see how these variables are influenced by increasing climatic variability.

-4. The spatiality of pastoral livelihood systems (NSF Biological Infrastructure)
+4. The spatiality of pastoral livelihood systems and their interactions with widlife (NSF Biological Infrastructure)

 This project is concerned with better understanding the spatiality of pastoral livelihood systems under regimes of climatic and political uncertainty.
 Investigations are aimed at understanding how the mobility of pastoral systems is changing with increased climatic uncertainty and the governance of rangelands.
 GPS collaring, social scientific surveys and GIS databases are being developed to delineate how changes in mobility are a reflection of these changes, and the extent to which these changes influence the resilience of dryland ecosystems.